isaacs/jackspeak/README.md

   }),

   // Options that take a value are specified with `opt()`
+  reporter: opt({
+    short: 'R',
+    description: 'the style of report to display',
+  })

+  // if you want a number, say so, and jackspeak will enforce it
-  jobs: opt({
+  jobs: num({
     short: 'j',
-    description: 'number of jobs to run in parallel',
+    description: 'how many jobs to run in parallel',
     default: 1
   }),